solvex-software/ace-learning-plan/learn-haskell.md

 ### Small Components, Big Impact
 When creating functions, it’s best to think about them in small, reusable components.
 The less they do, the more useful they are across different parts of your application.
 Haskell excels at allowing us to compose functions together in meaningful ways, and as you progress through this guide, you'll learn a bunch of neat ways to do this.

-Remember, Haskell is actually very simple at its core.
-Complexity arises from the many ways you can compose and modify functions, but if you understand the basics, you'll be able to build anything.

 ```haskell
 -- Compose small functions to achieve bigger tasks
 applyDiscount :: Double -> Double -> Double